Carbon-Chain Chemistry in the Interstellar Medium: Summary and Open Questions of This Review

 \subsection{Open Key Questions}

-Recent new discoveries of carbon-chain molecules in the ISM have raised new questions, and we have realized that our knowledge about carbon-chain chemistry is far from complete.
+Recent new discoveries of carbon-chain molecules in the ISM have raised new questions, and we have realized that our knowledge of carbon-chain chemistry is far from complete.
 We highlight the following open questions:

-\begin{enumerate} \item How do large carbon-chain species, which have been found in TMC-1 CP, form?
-Is there a role for both bottom-up and top-down processes?

-\item Which, if any, important formation/destruction processes of carbon-chain species are missing from current chemical models?

-\item Can we estimate more accurate branching ratios for different species (e.g., isomers) in electron recombination reactions?